PhHermann/STRAH/README.md

 ### Motif_detection

-This function searches for a given "motif" in a sequence (\code{seqName}).
-The argument \code{seqName} can be either a *DNAStringSet* object or refers to a fasta-file.
+This function searches for a given "motif" in a sequence (*seqName*).
+The argument *seqName* can be either a *DNAStringSet* object or refers to a fasta-file.
 Additionally, we provide the option to specify a chromosome as well as start and stop position for a region of the human genome to be analyzed.
 Optionally, one can also specify the number of mismatches and whether the reverse complement has to be searched.

 ```R
 motif_detection(seqName = chr6_1580213_1582559, chrs="",